101 Things to do in Bournemouth (2026)

 • Lighthouse Poole: Arts and entertainment centre, including theatre, cinema and concert hall.

-• Poole Old Lifeboat Museum: Museum dedicated to the history of lifeboats in Poole, housed in the former lifeboat station.
+• Poole Old Lifeboat Museum: Museum dedicated to the history of lifeboats in Poole.
+Housed in the former lifeboat station on the quayside.

 • Tower Park: Entertainment complex with cinema, bowling, water park, bingo and soft play plus a range of dining options.